๐ŸŒGeophysics

 Why This Matters

-Geophysical instruments are the eyes and ears we use to "see" beneath Earth's surface and detect processes invisible to direct observation.
-When you're tested on these tools, you're really being tested on your understanding of the physical properties they measure—seismic wave propagation, gravitational anomalies, electromagnetic fields, and electrical conductivity.
+Geophysical instruments let us "see" beneath Earth's surface and detect processes that are invisible to direct observation.
+When you're tested on these tools, you're really being tested on your understanding of the physical properties they measure: seismic wave propagation, gravitational anomalies, electromagnetic fields, and electrical conductivity.
 Each instrument exploits a specific physical principle to reveal something about subsurface structure, composition, or ongoing geological processes.

-Don't just memorize what each instrument does—understand which physical property it measures and what geological questions it can answer.
+Don't just memorize what each instrument does.
+Understand which physical property it measures and what geological questions it can answer.
 An FRQ might ask you to design a survey for a specific problem (finding groundwater, monitoring a volcano, locating a fault).
 Your job is to match the right tool to the right property.
-Master the underlying physics, and you'll be able to reason through any application they throw at you.
+If you master the underlying physics, you can reason through any application they throw at you.

 Seismic and Deformation Monitoring